-Project (Code: 040825)
+School of Studies in Biotechnology Project (Code: 040825)

-Project Work External Internal Total
+Code Paper Project Work External Internal Total Credit

-Dissertation 240 60
+040825 17 Dissertation 240 60 300 12

-Seminar based on project 160 40 200
+Seminar based on project 160 40 200 8

-Viva Voce 80 20 100
+Viva Voce 80 20 100 4

-Total e 10 a a a a a a a a a a a a a a a a a a 600
+Total 600 24

-- A student of IV semester will have the option to opt for project work in lieu of four theory papers and two lab courses provided he/she secures at-least 65% or more marks in aggregate in semester I and II. - 2.
+- 1. A student of IV semester will have the option to opt for project work in lieu of four theory papers and two lab courses provided he/she secures at-least 65% or more marks in aggregate in semester I and II. - 2.
 The project has to be carried out in recognized national laboratories or UGC recognized universities.
 No student will be allowed to carry out project in private laboratories/ college/ institutions, excluding the colleges recognized as research centers by the RDC of Pt.
 Ravishankar Shukla University, Raipur. - 3.
 The valuation of all the projects will be carried out by the external examiner and HoD of UTD or its nominee at the UTD Centre.